Japanese Pork Cabbage Rolls

 Make the filling by mixing the ground pork, mushrooms, onion, carrot, garlic, salt, black pepper, and ground ginger together.
 Divide into 8 even portions.

 Put one portion of the pork mixture in the middle of each cabbage leaf.
 Fold in the sides, then roll the cabbage up from the bottom.
 Secure the rolls close with a toothpick.

-Pour the chicken broth, soy sauce, and mirin into a large pan.
+Pour the chicken broth, soy sauce, and rice vinegar into a large pan.
 Quickly whisk together.
 Add the cabbage rolls into the pan, and simmer the cabbage rolls on low heat for 25-30 minutes, until the meat is cooked.